North Bay Challenger Little League: Welcome

 2018 SEASON - The dates are Sundays April through June at Mark West Fields, more details to come.

 (All Sundays except Easter, Mother's Day, and Memorial Weekend)

 We supply all the necessary equipment (bats, baseballs, batting helmets).
 If you have a baseball glove, you can use it.
 If you need to borrow a glove, we have those too.
 Baseball cleats are not allowed, so no need to buy those.
 Baseball pants are fine, but not required.
 Every player, coach, and buddy will receive a uniform shirt and hat.

 Hello Challenger Families,

-To complete the online registration process, you need to create a Sport Engine account.
+To complete the online registration process, you need to create a Sports Engine account.
 This requires entering a valid email address, and clicking the link in the verification email.
-Registration ends February 24th.
-Be sure to download a copy of our Family Guidelines from the handouts.

 Remember to like our Facebook page.

 |To donate to Northbay Challenger Little League, please download the Sponsorship Letter from the handouts tab.
 NBCLLB is a 501(c)3 non-profit organization that depends on sponsorships and donations for support for the league for each year.|

 Greetings Challenger Families,